gemfire/spring-data-for-vmware-gemfire/documentation/reference/function-annotations.md

 ## <a id="implementing-a-function"></a>Implementing a Function

-Using GemFire APIs, the `FunctionContext` provides a runtime invocation context that includes the client's calling arguments and a `ResultSender` implementation to send results back to the client.
+Using [vmware-gemfire-short-name] APIs, the `FunctionContext` provides a runtime invocation context that includes the client's calling arguments and a `ResultSender` implementation to send results back to the client.
 Additionally, if the Function is executed on a Region, the